udfn/wlpavuoverlay/README.md

 * `xdg` - Use xdg-shell even if layer-shell is available.
 * `dim` - "Fullscreen" mode.
 This makes mouse usage easier if another surface has locked or hidden the pointer.
 Only with layer-shell.
 * `pw` - Use PipeWire instead of PulseAudio.
 Very unfinished, do not use.
+* `shm` - Use software rendering instead of GL.
+Not sure why you'd want this...

 There are currently hardcoded keyboard commands..
 * **j k** - move down / up